 Congratulations to Samuel Fitzpatrick from Salesian School, who has won the BSA Young Sociologist of the Year competition for his essay on the consequences of war and conflict.
 Sociology teacher, Patsy Murphy, supported his application.

-The winning essay responded to the competition question: “How can sociology help us understand the causes and/or consequences of the global pandemic?”.
-Mariam wins an iPad Mini for herself and £500 for her school’s sociology department.
+Samuel’s winning essay responded to the question: “How can sociology help us understand the causes and/or consequences of war and/or conflict?”.

-Congratulations are also due to all 73 applicants who entered the competition this year and their teachers.
-Each applicant will receive a letter of thanks from the British Sociological Association.
+Congratulations are also due to all 68 applicants who entered the competition this year and their teachers.
+Each applicant will receive a letter of thanks for their participation in this competition.